JocysCom/UMQF/MORA/analysis/hitler-kershaw/entities/hitler-actions.md

 130,000,000 × -0.0348 = **-4,524,000**

 ### 24 German Soldiers - victims of strategic incompetence and "Halt Order"

+Context: In the winter crisis of 1941-42, Hitler issued a "fanatical" order to stand fast, forbidding retreat despite the desperate condition of his troops.
+While arguably preventing a rout, this "Halt Order" condemned thousands of ill-equipped soldiers to death and frostbite in the Russian winter.

 • ΔOS = -0.50 (Death, frostbite, captivity)
 • VSA = 0.58